 Your Spine Throws Curves

 The thoracic spine is naturally curved forward into something called kyphosis.
 This is when you slump your shoulders forward and look hunched over.
 This gets worse the more we ignore our posture and develop muscle imbalances over time.
 We are all chronically deficient in thoracic extension.
 Using the foam roller to help us get more extension is one of the most valuable things we can secondary to a thoracic chiropractic adjustment.

 On the other hand, the curve of the lumbar spine is the opposite.
 It is naturally lordotic which means that it curves backward.
 Forcing your lower back into more extension is going to aggravate many conditions that are devastating if the extension gets worse.
 Conditions like stenosis or a spinal stress fracture are most notable.
 Even if neither of these conditions exists, you are never really able to effectively roll this area.
 This is because the muscles surrounding the lower back spasm to try and guard against the unprotected area.
 If you push through this tightness you are at a higher risk for putting pressure on your sciatic nerve.

-For all of these reasons, it is best to look to other ways to address the stiffness and tightness you are feeling in your lower back.
+Foam rolling benefits are plenty, however, it is best to look to other ways to address the stiffness and tightness you are feeling in your lower back.
 It’s important to know how to use foam rolling recovery techniques the right way.
 If foam rolling does not help you, it is good to look at corrective exercises for the muscles of the hips and glutes or possibly dry needling therapy.